On the complexity of binary polynomial optimization over acyclic hypergraphs: A strongly polynomial-time algorithm for -acyclic hypergraphs

 \begin{breakablealgorithm} {\texttt{Acyclic($G,p$)} } \end{breakablealgorithm}

-An example of the execution of the algorithm is presented in Appendix~\ref{app: example}.
-We next show the correctness of the algorithm.
-The analysis of the running time can be found in Appendix~\ref{app: runtime}.
+The remainder of the section is organized as follows: In Section~\ref{sec: example}, we present an example of the execution of the algorithm; In Section~\ref{sec: correctness}, we show the correctness of the algorithm; In Section~\ref{sec: runtime}, we provide the analysis of the running time.